IIF introduces emerging market debt monitor for investors

-NEW YORK (Reuters) - The Institute of International Finance has introduced an emerging market debt monitor to analyze risks associated with investing in the sector.
+NEW YORK, Nov 9 (Reuters) - The Institute of International Finance has introduced an emerging market debt monitor to analyze risks associated with investing in the sector.

 The quarterly monitor tracks sectoral and external debt in 18 emerging market countries with focus on changing dynamics impacting the rapid buildup in emerging market debt.
 Total emerging market debt has risen by $28 trillion to 195 percent of GDP since 2009, according to data from the IIF, a Washington, D.C-based global trade group of financial institutions.